 However, there are times such letters can be written.
 It will depend upon the nature of the letter you are requesting, the time frame of which it's requested, the concerns relevant to the letter, the degree to which a student has been engaged with the counseling center, and the counselor's professional judgement.

-For information about Exception Circumstances Withdrawal, Records & Registration has provided a useful webpage regarding this process.
-They have provided useful information regarding documentation:
+For information about Exceptional Circumstances Withdrawal and Financial Aid Appeals, Records & Registration has useful information regarding documentation:

 Please be sure to check in with the Financial Aid Office and CAAR if you are considering an Exceptional Circumstances Withdrawal.

-If you are considering withdrawing from one or more classes or planning an appeal, it may be helpful to first talk with Center for Academic Advising & Retention (CAAR) and the Financial Aid & Scholarships Office about any potential decisions and options.
-Acceptable appeal documentation examples are also listed on the financial aid site.
-Appeals information
+If you are considering withdrawing from one or more classes or planning an appeal, it may be helpful to first talk with the Center for Academic Advising & Retention (CAAR) and the Financial Aid & Scholarships Office about any potential decisions, options, and expected outcomes.

 Some students are not best served by short term counseling.
-Those students may get directed to our case manager.
-The case manager will help the student find referrals to see an outside provider.
+Those students may get directed to our case manager for an outside referral.